openhab/openhab-docs/configuration/persistence.md

 (Refer to 'Default Persistence Service' above to configure this.)
 You may specify a different persistence service by appending a String as an optional additional parameter at the end of the extension.

-**Example**
+#### Examples

 To persist an Item called `Lights` in an rrd4j database, you would enter the following:
 `Lights.persist("rrd4j")`

-To get the average temperature over the last 5 minues from the Item called `Temperature` in the influxdb persistence service, you would use:
+To get the average temperature over the last 5 minutes from the Item called `Temperature` in the influxdb persistence service, you would use:
-`Temperature.averageSince(now.minusMinutes(5),"influxdb")`
+`Temperature.averageSince(now.minusMinutes(5), "influxdb")`

 The most useful methods of the HistoricItem object returned by some queries, are `.state` and `.getTimestamp`

+#### Time-weighted averages

+Time-weighted averages take into consideration not only the numerical levels of a particular variable, but also the amount of time spent on it.
+For instance, if you are measuring the temperature in a room - acknowledging the differences in the amounts of time until it changes.
+A brief example:
+18 °C for 13 hours a day, 21 °C for 7 hours a day, and 16.5 °C for 4 hours a day, you would obtain 18 °C x 13 h, 21 °C x 7 h and 16.5 °C x 4 h (234, 147, and 66, respectively).
+Sum the values that you obtained.
+In this case, 447 °C hours.
+Add together the time weights to get the total weight.
+In our example, the total weight is 13 h + 7 h + 4 h = 24 h.
+Divide the value in Step 2 by the total weights in Step 3, to get an average of 447 °C hours / 24 h = 18.625 °C.

 ### Date and Time Extensions